eBayEnterprise/RetailOrderManagement-SDK/README.md

         - Throws an UnexpectedResponse if it can't
         - Otherwise, the response payload is available at `getResponsePayload()` and contains fields from the response.

-## Explicit
+## Payloads, in general

-The http part is pretty generic, but we will need to craft the payloads specifically to smooth over the rough parts.
-Most of the payloads are simple, which means we can flatten them.
-In some cases (usually those involving order lines) we can't flatten the entire payload, so in those cases we may want special methods for adding multiple rows:
+The payloads need to be crafted specifically for each service/operation, but there are some general guidances:

+1. Make things flat when possible.
+In a few cases (such as when maxOccurrences > 1) we can't assume there will only be one of a node, so the payload can't be perfectly flat.
+In these cases the payload should have _add_ operations as well as the normal `set`.
+Here's an example usage as it might be seen in order create:

 ```php
 use \eBayEnterprise\RetailOrderManagement\Payload;